Oil loses ground on pessimism over U.S.-China trade talks

 Defying the pressure, Iran’s Revolutionary Guards published new footage of the seizure of the tanker.

 U.S. energy companies last week reduced the number of oil rigs operating for a fourth week in a row, putting the rig count down for an eighth consecutive month.
+[RIG/U]

-Additional reporting by Aaron Sheldrick in Tokyo; Editing by Dale Hudson
+Additional reporting by Aaron Sheldrick in Tokyo; Editing by Dale Hudson and Louise Heavens